roman-milk/roman-milk.github.io/f5-desperate-times-and-measures.md

  "My stupid psychiatrists didn't know shit.
 The first spent a couple of months telling me that these things happen, that it wasn't my fault.
 She kept trying to find out what you'd done to cause the problem.
 I finally fired that bitch."

  I could feel myself getting angry when she mentioned what I had done.
 She noticed.
 She ran her hand down my chest, kissing my shoulder.
 "I knew it wasn't you, Dan.
 That's why I found a new psychiatrist.
 He was subtler, helping me find excuses for what I did.
 I was too close to the kids, he said.
 That fact that my email address was EandJsMom explained it all, or so he said.
 My identity was buried in theirs, and when they left, I was lost.
 I was clinically depressed.
 I was going through the change of life.
 I was bitter that I had a degree that I'd never used.
 I never had a real job, since the girls were born.
 I had dreams, and they'd all turned to dust.
 It was too much, and I took it out on you, that's what he said.
 What he tried to get me to believe."
-Report_Story #4